klojang4j/klojang-templates/README.md

 ### Placeholders

 That's nice.
-No ugly `~%` sequences.
-Unfortunately, not much else either.
-"John Smith" has gone.
+The user won't see ugly `~%` sequences when viewing the raw template in a browser.
+Unfortunately, the example row containing "John Smith" now has effectively disappeared from view.

 This can be remedied by using _placeholders_.
 A placeholder is a value that is placed inside a pairs of `<!--%-->` sequences.
-Since `<!--%-->` is a self-closed HTML comment, any text inside such a pair will be visible in the browser.
+Since `<!--%-->` is a self-closed HTML comment, any text inside a pair of these sequences will be visible in the browser.
 However, when _Klojang Templates_ renders the template, it will remove both the `<!--%-->` sequences and any text inside it.

 ```html
 <td>